codershubinc/vs-music/README.md

 - Located in the Explorer sidebar
 - Shows detailed track information with album artwork
+- Features smooth scrolling text animation for long titles and artist names
+- Hover over text to pause scrolling for better readability
 - Includes playback controls
 - Features a clean side-by-side layout with artwork and track details
 - Automatically caches artwork for better performance